 At-Home Wellness Resources

-We’ve compiled some resources for getting through (even thriving during!) your days at home over the upcoming weeks.
+We’ve compiled some resources for getting through (even thriving during!).
 We know there’s a lot of info out there, so see what resonates with you right now and whizz by the rest.
 Except for those created by CSD Social-Emotional Liaison Jennifer McMillan, these resources are not endorsed by Camas School District.

 We invite you to attend an upcoming social-emotional wellness event!
 All in-person activities are open to the public unless specified (due to seating, parking, or audience constraints).
 All virtual events are also open to the public.

 Under Pressure: Confronting the Epidemic of Stress in Girls

 The New York Times bestseller is an urgently needed guide to the alarming increase in anxiety and stress experienced by girls from elementary school through college.

 Tuesdays, December 7, 2021, and Tuesday, January 11, 2022